(CVS, Chorionic Villus Biopsy)

 The tube will then be removed.

-Ultrasound will be used to help guide a long, thin, hollow needle through your abdomen and into the uterus and placenta.
+Ultrasound will be used to help guide a long, thin, hollow needle through your belly and into the uterus and placenta.
 This may be slightly painful, and you may feel a cramp as the needle enters the uterus.

 Cells will be gently suctioned into a syringe.
 More than one sample may be needed to obtain enough tissue for testing.